cap-js/docs/java/change-tracking.md

 Consider the following important points that are relevant for all kinds of identifiers and human-readable values:

-- When you define the identifier for an entity, keep in mind that the projections of the annotated entity will inherit the annotation `@changelog`.
+- When you define the identifier for an entity, keep in mind that the projections of the annotated entity inherit the annotation `@changelog`.
 If you change the structure of the projection, for example, exclude or rename the elements that are used in the identifier, you must annotate the projection again to provide updated element names in the identifier.
 This is one additional benefit of annotating the top-most projection for change tracking.